-The OPR is responsible for keeping adequate accounting records which disclose, with reasonable accuracy at any time, its financial position and enables it to ensure that the Financial Statements comply with Section 31AG of the Planning and Development Act, as amended.
+The OPR is responsible for keeping adequate accounting records which disclose, with reasonable accuracy at any time, its financial position and enables it to ensure that the Financial Statements comply with Section 31AG of the Act.
 The maintenance and integrity of the corporate and financial information on the OPR's website is the responsibility of the Planning Regulator.

 The OPR is responsible for approving the annual plan and budget.
 An evaluation of the performance of the OPR by reference to the annual plan and budget was carried out.
 The OPR is also responsible for safeguarding its assets and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.
-The Planning Regulator considers that the Financial Statements of the OPR give a true and fair view of the financial performance and the financial position of the OPR at 31st December 2019.
+The Planning Regulator considers that the Financial Statements of the OPR give a true and fair view of the financial performance and the financial position of the OPR at 31st December 2020.

-Section 31AL of the Planning and Development Act, as amended, requires the OPR to adopt a Code of Conduct for dealing with conflicts of interest and promoting public confidence in the integrity of the conduct of its business.
+Section 31AL of the Act requires the OPR to adopt a Code of Conduct for dealing with conflicts of interest and promoting public confidence in the integrity of the conduct of its business.
 The Code of Conduct adopted by the OPR is available on its website.
 The provisions of the Code of Conduct also align with the requirements of the Code of Practice for the Governance of State Bodies.